miloshdevic/NHL_analytics/blogpost-nhl-analytics/_posts/2023-11-15-nhl-data-analysis-milestone2.markdown

 Since our model has a very high accuracy already, we decide to limit the number of features we used to predict.
 We carried out this process by using the feature importance function from XGBoost, then validate it using SHAP.
 We have picked out the top 6 features and still achieving quite high accuracy but substantially lowering the computing time (gridsearchCV computing time from 10min to less than 5 mins).

+{% include image_full.html imageurl="/images/milestone2/SHAP.png" caption="SHAP for feature selection" %}

+We used SHAP Explainer to try validating feature importance for all entrys.
+We can see that the top features are 'TimeLastEvent', 'DistanceLastEvent', 'isEmptyNet' and how they are contributing to the prediction.

 {% include image_full.html imageurl="/images/milestone2/xgboost3_1.png" caption="3rd xgboost model's Receiver Operating Characteristic (ROC) curves and the AUC metric of the ROC Curve" %}

 {% include image_full.html imageurl="/images/milestone2/xgboost3_2.png" caption="3rd xgboost model's Goal rate vs probability percentile Curve" %}